 White Zinfandel is full of fruity, melon notes.
 It’s best to offset the sweetness with a bit of spice.
-Try pairing with Thai or Szechuan cuisine for a high contrast blend of flavors, or you could go more traditional and pair this wine with bacon or pork, creamy pastas and mild cheeses like brie.
+Try pairing it with Thai or Szechuan cuisine for a high contrast blend of flavors, or you could go more traditional and pair this wine with bacon or pork, creamy pastas and mild cheeses like brie.

 Sweet red wines might sound a bit like a contradiction to those who aren’t well-versed in wine culture, as well as those long time wine drinkers that never thought to give it a chance.
-We’ve compiled a list of some of our favorite types of sweet red red wines.
+We’ve compiled a list of some of our favorite types of sweet red wines.